Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: Case Study

 \section{Case Study}

-We test the A-ADMM schemes designed based on the theoretical analyses in the previous section on the $\ell_1$-regularized least-squares problem, also known as {LASSO Regression}, and compare them with available algorithms \citep{boydAdmm}.
-We use the benchmark problem
+We test the A-ADMM schemes designed based on the theoretical analyses in the previous section on the $\ell_1$-regularized least-squares problem, also known as {LASSO regression}, and compare them with available benchmark algorithms \citep{boydAdmm}.
+We consider the problem